-In addition to regular stories and publications within Countryside Network, Backyard Poultry Magazine, Countryside and Small Stock Journal, I’ve been in Dairy Goat Journal and several small-scale publications.
+I’m editor of Goat Journal, contributor for Backyard Poultry Magazine and Countryside & Small Stock Journal, and I’m on the editorial team for Countryside Network.
 My focuses include gardening, small livestock, cheese-making and cooking, home canning, and budget-minded back-to-the-land living.

 I am agricultural adviser to the humanitarian organization I Am Zambia, with the sub-focus She Talks to The World.
 We travel to Lusaka, Zambia twice a year to oversee an entrepreneurial girls’ school.
 Recently, the nonprofit purchased 20 acres of land, on which we need to build a school for surrounding villages in addition to a farm to feed the children and provide a cash crop to fund our efforts.

 My current works in progress include:

 –Eat It Like You Grew It (working title), a nonfiction work which focuses on a natural miracle which presents the right foods, in the right quantities, within the right seasons…if you eat as if you produced it all yourself.
 Currently in research.